 While little in this paper contradicts the negative relationship found in the literature between government ownership and bank efficiency, there is evidence that governments are serious about reducing the negative impacts.
-In India, the RBI has tightened loan classifications and NPA ratios have declined because of legislation that has increased the options and strengthened the hand of banks in disposing of bad loans.
-The Indian banking market is also becoming more competitive as the market share of private and foreign banks approaches 25 percent (Farrell and Lund 2005; Economist 2006).
+In India, the RBI has tightened loan classifications and NPA ratios have declined following the Sarfaesi Act 2002 legislation.
+The Indian banking market is also becoming more competitive as the share of total loans and deposits held by private and foreign banks reaches 25 percent (Table 1).
+Increased competition has also encouraged greater efficiency in the PSBs (Economist 2006) but not consolidation of the many smaller PSBs to achieve scale economies

 Public sector fiscal requirements are gradually being reined in (Table 5).
 China has also made progress: its banking regulator requires best practice prudential standards; three of the Big Four state owned banks have relatively clean balance sheets.
 But China's booming economy since 2003 has complicated matters, as bank loans soared (reducing NPL ratios) in response to robust demand in expanding industries.
-Excess capacity in some industries such as steel is a growing problem; most indicators of loan growth and quality suggest large new NPLs when the economy slows to a more sustainable growth rate.
+Excess capacity in some industries such as steel is a growing problem; most indicators of loan growth and quality suggest large new NPLs when the economy slows to a more sustainable growth rate discussed below.

 Much also remains to be done to create the institutional framework for banking and capital markets that India already has.
 China's heavily directed approach to fixing up its banks is necessary, but not sufficient.
-A significant moral hazard problem remains for reasons discussed earlier.
+Significant moral hazard remains and the reluctance of the SOCBs to lend to the productive small non-state borrowers in favor of old inefficient SOEs implies those banks have been obstacles rather than sources of growth.